 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
-What they find during the history and physical examination often suggests a cause of the eye pain and the tests that may need to be done (see Symptoms of Eye Disorders: Some Causes and Features of Eye Pain ).
+What they find during the history and physical examination often suggests a cause of the eye pain and the tests that may need to be done (see Some Causes and Features of Eye Pain ).

 Doctors ask the person to describe the pain, including when it started, how severe it is, and whether it hurts to look in different directions or blink.
-They ask about whether the person has ever had eye pain and whether the person is sensitive to light, has blurred vision, or feels as if the eye contains a foreign body.
+They ask about whether the person has ever had eye pain and whether the person is sensitive to light, has blurred vision, or feels as if the eye contains a foreign object.

 During the physical examination, doctors check for the presence of fever or a runny nose.
 They check the face for tenderness.

 Most important is the eye examination, including the entire eye, eyelids, and the region around the eye.
 Doctors check

 If doctors suspect a foreign object but do not see one, they turn the eyelids inside out to search for hidden foreign objects.